johngoggs/goggs-gcp-endpointsrun/README.md

 # Using Cloud Run with Cloud Endpoints

-Repo is intended to support <a href="" target="_blank">Using Cloud Endpoints with Cloud Run, featuring ESPv2</a> blog post.
+Repo is intended to support <a href="https://j.goggs.eu/2020/07/using-cloud-endpoints-with-cloud-run/" target="_blank">Using Cloud Endpoints with Cloud Run, featuring ESPv2</a> blog post.

 ## I'm a developer